It's Rush Limbaugh and this, the one and only Excellence in Broadcasting Network.

 So what are these meetings about today, Linda?

-It puts health care back and the control of consumers and away from the control of the insurance companies, it lowers their costs.
+It puts health care back in the control of consumers and away from the control of the insurance companies.

 These are the kinds of things that the president's going to be talking to the members about.